 Growing older is natural – we don’t want to stop it and we don’t want to make anyone younger.

-inner beauty to shine through at every stage of life.
+Instead, we want our customers to feel right and look good by encouraging inner beauty to shine through at every stage of life.
 Radiance from the inside out is very important to us.

 It’s so well-known and so evident, but often we do not notice it – the natural world around us is in a constant state of rhythmic change and progression.
 And just as the seasons demonstrate the cycle of nature, so our bodies are continuously in a regular rhythm of change.

 As every seven year cycle is complete, our body cells are renewed themselves and every seven years our consciousness has the opportunity to develop profoundly.

 Anthroposophy recognises these seven-year cycles dividing our lives, and shows how different aspects of our humanity can be seen to emerge as we develop through them.
 In the first three seven-year periods (aged 0 to 21), the body develops from babyhood to adulthood.
 Once this physical phase is complete comes three seven-year periods (age 21 to 42) when our spirit or soul is developing.

 During this time we ask ourselves questions – who am I?
 How do I want to live?
 What makes me different in my likes and abilities?
 Between the ages of 42 and 63 years, the mind and the so-called ‘higher self’ gradually develop.
 During this life phase we are more and more in the service of other people and in a position to share our knowledge to support and guide others.

 These changes do not always happen spontaneously or in a condition of calm and contentment.
 Sometimes it takes upheavals and crises to promote personal development.
 The good news?
 If we embrace these changes consciously, knowing that they are happening, we have a great chance to actively give our lives new direction.